Andr3wTorr3s/Craigslist-Finder/README.md

 *editors notes on Example 2:
  For the link that is pagesearch, Use as many filters as you can.
 To broad of a search can blow up your phone especially while looking for cars.
 Car dealerships use lots of keywords to make their "advertisments" pop up in many different search filters.

+## Planned Updates

+In the future I plan to do more with twilio.
+More specifically I want to be able to send my twilio a urllink to a craigslist search and have it store that search with my other searches and update me on new listings from that search as well as my other searches.  it is nice doing it this way because you dont have to have an app on your phone to take up space for this kind of service and twilio is free!!!!
+Hit me up if you have any other ideas for this sort of thing.

 ## Built With